pavithraes/csp/docs/wiki/references/Glossary.md

 The mechanism to extend CSP's functionality.

-Several common operations like support to Input-Output different data formats are implements as Adapters.
+Several common operations like support for different Input/Output data formats are implements as Adapters.

 Learn more in [Adapters concepts](https://github.com/Point72/csp/wiki/Adapters)